3mcd/javelin/docs/ecs.md

 player.jump()
 ```

 Data and behavior are separate concerns in an ECS.
-Game objects are replaced with **entities**.
-Entities don't encapsulate any data or behavior of their own, and are usually modeled as "bags" of **components**.
-Components are plain old objects that contain serializable fields and no methods.
+The high-cohesion game object is replaced with disparate **entities** and **components**.
+Entities don't encapsulate any data or behavior of their own, and are usually modeled as "bags" of components.
+Components are plain old objects that contain data and no methods.

-In `javelin/ecs`, the **world** is the entry point to building a game.
-The relation between entities and components is managed by a world.
+In `javelin/ecs`, the relation between entities and components is managed by a **world**.
 A world can create and destroy entities, modify an entity's component composition, and execute **systems** to implement game behavior.
 But more on that later.

+You can create a world using `createWorld`:

 ```js
 import { createWorld } from "@javelin/ecs"